 - Be in good standing with the university (not on academic or disciplinary probation)

 - Meet the minimum GPA requirements of the respective governing council and/or organization.
 The Panhellenic Association has determined that all undergraduate female students who have obtained at least a 2.900 cumulative grade point average are eligible to register and participate in sorority recruitment – no exceptions.

 - Complete the registration online and pay the $60 registration fee by the deadline

 - Complete the online Potential New Member Orientation.
 After submitting the online registration, you will receive an email with the link and instructions for completing the Potential New Member Orientation.

-The next opportunity to participate in Panhellenic Sorority Recruitment will be during the spring 2021 semester.
-Dates and details for Spring 2021 Sorority Recruitment will be posted on the Spring 2021 Panhellenic Recruitment page as they are determined.
+The next opportunity to participate in Panhellenic Sorority Recruitment will be during fake break prior to the start of spring 2022 semester.
+Learn more and register for recruitment on the Spring 2022 Panhellenic Sorority Formal Recruitment webpage.